the-ahuja-lab/Metabokiller/README.md

 - Example

+To get predictions for individual carcinogenic properties:<br/>
 ```
 from MetaboKiller import mk_predictor as mk
 ```
+Prepare a list of canonical SMILES (Openbabel generated) strings
 ```
-# prepare a list of canonical SMILES (Openbabel generated) strings
 smiles = ['ClCC=C', 'C=CCOC(=O)CC(C)C']
 ```
+Run predictions on any of the carcinogenic property of interest (e.g. epigenetic modifications)
 ```
-# run predictions on any of the carcinogenic property of interest (e.g. epigenetic modifications)
 mk.Epigenetics(smiles)
 ```
+Save the result as Pandas dataframe
 ```
-# save the result as Pandas dataframe
 result = mk.Epigenetics(smiles)
 ```

+- List of carcinogenic properties available in  **mk**
 ```
-List of carcinogenic properties available in  **mk**
 mk.Epigenetics()
 mk.Oxidative()
 mk.GInstability()